Misumalpan languages: Classification

-Miskito became the dominant language of the Mosquito Coast from the late 17th century on, as a result of the people's alliance with the British Empire, which colonized the area.
-In northeastern Nicaragua, it continues to be adopted by former speakers of Sumo.
+Miskito became the dominant language of Mosquitia from the late 17th century on, as a result of the people's alliance with the British Empire.
+In north-eastern Nicaragua, it continues to be adopted by former speakers of Sumo.
 Its sociolinguistic status is lower than that of the English-based creole of the southeast, and in that region, Miskito seems to be losing ground.
 Sumo is endangered in most areas where it is found, although some evidence suggests that it was dominant in the region before the ascendancy of Miskito.
 The Matagalpan languages are long since extinct, and not very well documented.

 All Misumalpan languages share the same phonology, apart from phonotactics.
 The consonants are p, b, t, d, k, s, h, w, y, and voiced and voiceless versions of m, n, ng, l, r; the vowels are short and long versions of a, i, u.

 Loukotka (1968)

 Below is a full list of Misumalpan language varieties listed by Loukotka (1968), including names of unattested varieties.